ctrlplusb/serverless-stack/www/docs/constructs/RemixSite.md

 ### Creating a Remix app

-We recommend the following process to bootstrap a Remix application that will be compatible with this construct.
+We recommend bootstrapping your Remix application via the following steps in order to ensure maximum compatibility with this construct;

-1. Within the root of your SST project run the Remix CLI to create an application;
+1. Within your SST project run the Remix CLI to create an application;

    ```bash title="Create a Remix application"
    npx create-remix@latest